Bulldog Odor Explained: Understanding Why Bulldogs Stink and How to Fix It

 why do bulldogs stink

-When the glands become infected, they may swell and become inflamed, leading to discomfort and a distinctive “fishy” odor—a situation often accompanied by scooting along the floor or excessive licking at the rear end.
-It’s estimated that about 20% of Bulldogs are affected by scent gland infections, making it quite common in this breed.
-The most common bacteria causing these infections is Staphylococcus pseudintermedius.
+When the glands become infected, they may swell and become inflamed, leading to discomfort and a distinctive “fishy” odorโ€”a situation often accompanied by scooting along the floor or excessive licking at the rear end.
+It’s estimated that about 20% of Bulldogs are affected by scent gland infections, making them quite common in this breed.
+The most common bacteria causing these infections is Staphylococcus pseudointermedius.

-These infections usually occur between the ages of 2-4 years and if not addressed promptly, they can lead to further complications.
-Thankfully, treatment for scent gland infections is usually successful with an 85% success rate.
+These infections usually occur between the ages of 2-4 years, and if not addressed promptly, they can lead to further complications.
+Thankfully, treatment for scent gland infections is usually successful, with an 85% success rate.

 Key Prevention: